epimed/epimed.github.io/index.md

 Dear all,

-Welcome to the EpiMed Open Course initiative.
+Welcome to EpiMed Open Course initiative.

 Looking forward to reading your questions and comments !

-We hope that this distant interactive course will initiate dynamic and constructive exchanges focussed on bioinformatics and biostatistics subjects that we are all interested in, and that we will all learn from one another.
+We hope that this distant interactive course will initiate dynamic and constructive exchanges focused on bioinformatics and biostatistics subjects that we are all interested in, and that we will all learn from one another.

 Best wishes to you all,